egig/egig.github.io/_posts/2019-05-24-a-story-about-this-site.md

 slug: jekyll-again
 title: Jekyll Again
 tags:
-- Jekyll
+- jekyll
-- Hugo
+- hugo
-- Static Site Generator
+- static-site-generator
 ---

 I actually already aware about static site generator far years ago, and already used once, Jekyll.
 And then, I need to learn another then I try some other static site generator.
 One can consider this as wasting time, but, I don't know.
 This might give me some experience by changing blog engine all the time.